wuschLOR/python-learning-with-sasha/README.md

 its awesome try it!!!

-Here lie some python files produced in a semeniar with sasha.
+Here rest some python files produced in a semeniar with Sasha.